juliojimenez/yamler/README.md

 # yamler

-**yamler** is a GitHub Action that processes an entire YAML document and makes all elements available to you as GitHub Workflow output variables.
+**yamler** is a GitHub Action that parses an entire YAML document and makes all elements available to you as GitHub Workflow output variables.

+Support for multiple documents is provided by the `multidoc` attribute (default: `false`).

+> YAML uses three dashes (`---`) to separate directives from document content.
+This also serves to signal the start of a document if no directives are present. (https://yaml.org/spec/1.2.2/#22-structures)

 ## Usage

 ```
 - name: yamler
-  uses: juliojimenez/yamler@v0
+  uses: juliojimenez/yamler@v1.0.0
   id: yamler
   with:
     yaml-file: "example.yaml"
+    multidoc: true|false
 ```

 ## Output